The Nose (Gogol short story): Olfactory perception

-Some reviewers analyze the story literally instead of searching for symbolic significance.
+Some critics analyze the story literally instead of searching for symbolic significance.
 A literal interpretation suggests that Gogol's story is about the importance of olfactory perception, which is obscured in Western society by a focus on vision and appearance.
 This interpretation is consistent with Gogol's belief that the nose is the most important part of a person's anatomy.
-Major Kovalyov obsesses over his appearance, cleanliness and rank.
-His behavior reflects the influence of vision-oriented Western culture that emphasizes deodorization and hygiene.
-And yet he is deeply upset when he loses his nose, which shows that olfactory sensation is still important despite Western influence.
+Major Kovalyov obsesses over his appearance, cleanliness, and rank, behavior that reflects the influence of a vision-oriented Western culture that emphasizes deodorization and hygiene.
+At the same time, he is deeply upset when he loses his nose, which shows that olfactory sensation is still important despite Western influence.

 Society and class

 Society and class played a very important role in determining one's life during the time of Gogol.
 With the introduction of the Table of Ranks by Peter the Great, a wholly new portion of the population was able to move up socially if it worked hard enough.
 In a society that was obsessed with status, people had to always look their best and prioritize their outside appearance.
 When Major Kovalyov sees his own nose dressed in the uniform of a higher-ranking official than himself, he is momentarily embarrassed and unable to approach the nose.
 Even within the context of a ridiculous scenario, feelings of inferiority and jealousy still manage to creep into Major Kovalyov's mind.

+According to Igor Pilshchikov, the nose disguising itself as an official is a "grotesque hyperbole of Kovalyov's petty imposture."
+Kovalyov, despite being a civilian official, prefers to be called by the military rank of major.
+The rank of collegiate assessor occupied the same grade as major in the Table of Ranks, but military ranks were considered higher than civilian ones, and it was prohibited for a civilian official to be addressed by a military title.
+Near the end of the story, Kovalyov is described as having bought the ribbon for some chivalric order, although he is not a member of any such order.

 Identity

-The theme of identity is highlighted by how the nose is both easy to identify and hard to identify at various points in the story.
-The barber notices the owner of the nose very quickly when he sees it.
+The theme of identity is highlighted by how the nose is both easy and hard to identify at various points in the story.
+The barber realizes the owner of the nose very quickly when he sees it.
 However, the nose is able to slip away from Kovalyov by disguising itself as a doctor.
 This back and forth between the identity of the nose emphasizes how Gogol's Petersburg valued outward appearance much more than one's true identity.
 Major Kovalyov is a minor official who acts like he is much higher ranking than he actually is.
 He refers to women as prostitutes and asks them to come to his apartment.
 His main objectives in life are to climb the table of ranks and marry well, but without his nose, he can do neither.